-I’ve been playing basketball since I was 6 years, as such I enjoy playing it, talking about it, and teaching my kids about it.
-In this blog post, I am going to show you step-by-step how to make money with affiliate marketing and the great game of basketball.
+I’ve been playing basketball since I was 6 years, as such, I enjoy playing it, talking about it, and teaching my kids about it.
+In this blog post, I will show you step-by-step how to make money with affiliate marketing and the great game of basketball.

 Basketball is a great niche to start and grow a successful affiliate marketing business.
 Basketball is a global post played and watched by millions of people worldwide.
 In addition, the game is played by people of all ages and skill levels.

 There are many different ways to make money with affiliate marketing, a few of which I’ll discuss in this video.

 If I were to start an affiliate marketing business with the game of basketball, I would do it in the following order: